tweakmy/cetana/README.md

 # cetana (Intention)

-A visual graph to describe to intention of the go application
+A visual graph to describe intention of the go application